-Wisconsin may best be known as America’s Dairyland, but the state has long been home to a thriving meat industry.
-Wisconsin was the birthplace of Johnsonville Sausage and Oscar Mayer bologna, and we acknowledge our meat-roots through our professional sports teams, from the history of the Packers’ name to the Brewers’ Racing Sausages.
+Wisconsin may be known as America’s Dairyland, but the state has long been home to a thriving meat industry.
+Wisconsin was the birthplace of Johnsonville Sausage and Oscar Mayer bologna, and we acknowledge our meat roots through our professional sports teams, from the history of the Packers’ name to the Brewers’ Racing Sausages.

 While there’s an art to creating great meat products, there’s also a lot of science.
-The need to train a new generation of science-savvy meat industry leaders is one reason that UW–Madison plans to replace the current facility built in the 1930s.
+The need to train a new generation of science-savvy meat industry leaders is one reason that UW–Madison is replacing the current meat science laboratory facility built in the 1930s.

-So a plan is in motion to construct a new Meat Science Laboratory to carry out a mission to:
+Construction is underway to build a new Meat Science and Animal Biologics Discovery Building to carry out a mission to:

-- Harness multi-disciplinary expertise across the UW-Madison campus including Meat Science, the Food Research Institute, School of Medicine and Public Health, the College of Engineering and the Schools of Pharmacy and Veterinary Medicine
+- harness multi-disciplinary expertise across campus, including Meat Science, the Food Research Institute, the School of Medicine and Public Health, the College of Engineering, and the Schools of Pharmacy and Veterinary Medicine

 - foster partnerships between industry, government, and academia.